K. T. Behanan: Early life and career

-K. T. Behanan was born in the princely state of Travancore, British India, a member of the Kovoor family of Saint Thomas Christians.
-His father was Iype Thoma Kathanar, the Vicar General of the Mar Thoma Church, and a leader in local state politics; an older brother was A.T.
-Kovoor, a botanist and an activist for the rationalist movement.
+K. T. Behanan was born in the princely state of Travancore, British India, a member the aristocratic Kovoor family of Syrian Christians.
+His father was Iype Thoma Kathanar, the Vicar General of the Mar Thoma Church, and a leader in local state politics; an older brother was Abraham, a botanist and an activist for the rationalist movement.

-KT Behanan graduated from Calcutta University in 1923 with honours in history and political science.
+Behanan graduated from Calcutta University in 1923 with honours in history and political science.
 He served with the Madras Province government for two years.
 He spent a year studying philosophy at the University of Toronto, and then moved to the Yale Divinity School from which he graduated magna cum laude in 1929.
 That same year he joined Yale's Department of Psychology as a PhD student under the supervision of Walter R. Miles.

 In 1931 Yale awarded him a Sterling Fellowship to conduct a scientific study of yoga in India under Swami Kuvalayananda.
 He received his doctorate in 1934 and subsequently joined the multi-disciplinary Institute for Human Relations (IHR) as a researcher working on a range of subjects.
 In 1937 he published a highly influential book, Yoga: A Scientific Evaluation, based in part on his thesis research which remained in print for decades to follow, and was featured favourably at the time in TIME, LIFE and the New York Review of Books.